veebch/heat-o-matic/README.md

      sudo ampy -p /dev/ttyACM0 put ./

-substitute the device name to whatever the pico is on your system
+substitute the device name to whatever the pico is on your system.

 # Using Lazycook